agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

 ![](/assets/images/graphql/person-first-name.png)

 Let's modify the GraphQL service to allow getting details of any person.
-Essentially we want to use <a href="https://graphql.org/learn/queries/#arguments" target="_blank">arguments</a> with our GraphQL api.
+This requires using GraphQL <a href="https://graphql.org/learn/queries/#arguments" target="_blank">arguments</a>.

 We need to allow arguments on `person` field.
 Modify `person` to look like: